ezra-bible-app/ezra-bible-app/BUILD.md

-# Building Ezra Bible Software
+# Building Ezra Bible App

 Independent of the operating system, ensure to use nodejs version 10.x.
 This is the version currently used for development and testing and compatibility with other versions cannot necessarily be guaranteed.
 ## Windows

-On Windows Ezra Bible Software is built using a pre-built SWORD library from the repository [sword-build-win32](https://github.com/ezra-project/sword-build-win32) to ease the build process.
-After having installed the [windows-build-tools][windows-build-tools] (VS 2015 Compiler) and the Ezra Bible Software sources the build process can be simply invoked using the batch file build_win32.bat.
+On Windows Ezra Bible App is built using a pre-built SWORD library from the repository [sword-build-win32](https://github.com/ezra-project/sword-build-win32) to ease the build process.
+After having installed the [windows-build-tools][windows-build-tools] (VS 2015 Compiler) and the Ezra Bible App sources the build process can be simply invoked using the batch file build_win32.bat.

 ### Setup and build